 And the law of diminishing returns won't apply as long as you feed the eggshells free-choice, not mixed into their feed, so they can freely eat as much or as little as they need.
 I don't recommend mixing the shells into the feed anyway because if you have roosters, drakes or pullets who haven't started laying yet, they don't need the calcium and too much can actually damage pullets' kidneys later in life.

-One word of caution: Never feed store bought eggshells, because they can contain bacteria that your hens are not accustomed to.
+One word of caution: Never feed store bought eggshells or the shells from a friend or neighbor's flock, because they can contain bacteria that your hens are not accustomed to.
 Only feed your hens their own shells.

-You don't need to bake or microwave the shells.
+(You don't need to bake or microwave the shells.
 Air drying is easier and works just as well.
-However, if you are baking already and have room in the oven, you can bake the shells until they crumble easily instead of air drying them.
+However, if you are baking anyway and have room in the oven, you can bake the shells until they crumble easily.)

-I leave a small bowl of eggshells in a container (actually a small rabbit feed dispenser) next to my girls' feeder and refill it as needed.
+I leave a small dispenser of the crushed eggshells in the coop and refill it as needed.
 They will only eat as much as they need, so don't worry about leaving the bowl out for them all the time.

 Easy and free...doesn't get much better than that.

-So what's your take?
+So what's your choice?
 Crushed oyster shell or crushed eggshell?